-- 79. The applicant will maintain records of the radiation protection program, radiation survey results, and results of its corrective action program referrals, RWPs' and planned special exposures; - 80.
-The applicant will establish a program to report to the NRC, within the time specified in 10CFR 20.2202 and 10 CFR 70.74, any event that results in an occupational exposure to radiation exceeding the dose limits in 10 CFR 20; - 81.
-The applicant will submit to the NRC an annual report required by 10 CFR 2206(b); and - 82.
-The applicant will refer to its corrective action program occupational exposures that exceed the dose limits in 10 CFR 20, Appendix B, or is required to be reported per 10 CFR 70.74, and report the results to the NRC.
+- 71. The applicant will maintain records of the RP program, radiation survey results, and results of its Corrective Action program referrals, RWPs' and planned special exposures; - 72.
+The applicant will establish a program to report to NRC, within the time specified in 10 CFR 20.2202 and 10 CFR 70.74, any event that results in an occupational exposure to radiation exceeding the dose limits in 10 CFR Part 20; - 73.
+The applicant will submit to NRC an annual report required by 10 CFR 2206(b); and - 74.
+The applicant will refer to its Corrective Action program occupational exposures that exceed the dose limits in 10 CFR Part 20, Appendix B, that are required to be reported per 10 CFR 70.74, and report the results to NRC.

 The applicant has requested an exemption from 10 CFR Part 20 requirements related to posting and labeling each container of licensed material.
 10 CFR 20.1904 requires that each container of licensed material bear a durable, clearly visible label such that the radionuclide(s) present, the quantity of radioactivity, radiation levels, kinds of materials, mass, and enrichment be identified.
 The applicant states that it will be impractical to label each and every container in restricted areas, and will have one sign posted stating that every container may contain radioactive material in these areas.
 The applicant will perform a survey when containers will be removed from contaminated or potentially contaminated areas to prevent spread of contamination.
-The applicant also requested that the UF6 feed, product, and depleted uranium cylinders not be labeled because they will be readily identifiable due to their size and unique construction.
+The applicant also requested that the UF6 feed, product, and depleted uranium cylinders not be labeled because they will be readily identifiable because of their size and unique construction.
 The applicant also states that UF6 cylinders will be constantly attended by qualified radiological workers during movement.

 Under 10 CFR 20.2301, the Commission may grant exemptions from the requirements of the regulations, if it determines that the request will be authorized by law and will not result in undue hazard to life or property.
 Also, 10 CFR 20.1905(c) already exempts containers from 10 CFR 20.1904, if the containers are attended by an individual who takes the precautions necessary to prevent the exposure of individuals in excess of the limits established.
-The staff agrees that it would be impractical to label each and every container in restricted areas at this facility due to the large number of potential containers.
+The staff agrees that it would be impractical to label each and every container in restricted areas at this facility because of the large number of potential containers.
 Labeling each container may also reduce radiation safety by desensitizing the worker to radiation warning signs.
 Since there is no statutory provision prohibiting the granting of this exemption, the staff concludes that the request is authorized by law.
 Also, the exemption request is consistent with those approved previously at the gaseous diffusion plants and other fuel cycle facilities.
-Experience at facilities that have received the exemption from the labeling requirement demonstrates that the applicant's request will provide an equivalent amount of safety, and will not pose an undue hazard to individuals.
+Experience at facilities that have received the exemption from the labeling requirement demonstrates that the applicant's request will provide an equivalent amount of safety, and will not result in an undue hazard to individuals.
 Accordingly, the staff finds that the request will not be an undue hazard to life or property.
 Therefore, exemption to the requirements of 10 CFR 20.1904 is recommended.

-The applicant has also requested that in lieu of the requirements of 10 CFR 20.1601(a), each High Radiation Area will be conspicuously posted "Caution, High Radiation Area," and entrance into the area will be controlled by an RWP.
-The applicant will also implement physical and administrative controls to prevent inadvertent or unauthorized access to High and Very High Radiation Areas.
+The applicant has also requested that in lieu of the requirements of 10 CFR 20.1601(a), each HRA will be conspicuously posted "Caution, High Radiation Area," and entrance into the area will be controlled by an RWP.
+The applicant will also implement physical and administrative controls to prevent inadvertent or unauthorized access to HRAs and very HRAs.